sdrasco/freedact/README.md

 values to your deployment.
 Omitting the secret still yields deterministic output but without cryptographic protection.

+## Pseudonym generator (stub)

+The current pseudonym generator maps each entity to a deterministic placeholder such as `PERSON_xxxxx` or `ORG_xxxxx`.
+These tokens are stable for a given configuration and scope but are clearly fake.
+Future milestones will introduce shape-preserving fakes and integrate them with case/format preservation.

 ## Case and format preservation

 Pseudonym replacements mirror the casing and punctuation shape of the source